 CORE DE FORCE is a mixed martial arts-inspired workout.
 With no equipment needed, the workout combines movements from western Boxing, Brazilian Jiu-Jitsu, Muay Thai, and more to teach anyone how to move and train like a fighter—with agility, control, balance, and precision.
 Expect a non-contact, high-energy workout, with 3-minute Rounds of fight combinations, spikes, and conditioning movements.

-HIIT stands for High-Intensity Interval Training which is characterized by periods of high energy and fast heart rates, followed by recovery time where the heart rate will slow down.
-HIIT is known for being an extremely effective cardiorespiratory workout in a short time frame.
-This class will utilize the entire body with both bodyweight and equipment-based exercises.
+HIIT stands for High Intensity Interval Training which is characterized by periods of high energy and fast heart rates, followed by recovery intervals.
+HIIT is known for providing an effective cardiorespiratory workout in a short time frame.
+Be ready to utilize your entire body via bodyweight and equipment based exercises.

-This Latin-inspired dance-fitness class incorporates Latin and International music and dance movements to create a dynamic, exciting, and effective fitness program.
-The class format combines fast and slow rhythms that challenge the body in an aerobic fashion to achieve a unique balance of cardio and muscle-strengthening benefits.
-Ditch the workout and join the party!
+This Latin-inspired dance-fitness class incorporates Latin and International music with dance movements to create a dynamic and fun fitness program.
+The class format combines fast and slow rhythms that move the body in an aerobic fashion to achieve a unique balance of cardio and muscle-strengthening benefits.
+No prior dance experience necessary.
+Come join the party!

 This class is designed for all fitness levels with a variety of options given for each exercise.
 The instructor will tailor the class to best fit your needs so please let your instructor know how they can best assist you.This is a great class to take prior to jumping into Bootcamp.

 This class combines strength training and cardio exercises for a comprehensive workout.
 This is an ideal class if you would like a full-body, interval-based workout that can be performed anywhere.